Numericable in exclusive talks to buy Virgin Mobile France

-LONDON Carphone Warehouse and entrepreneur Richard Branson's Virgin Group have entered exclusive talks with French telecoms company Numericable to sell Virgin Mobile France, their joint venture mobile virtual network operator, for an enterprise value of 325 million euros (265 million pounds), Carphone and Numericable said on Friday.
+LONDON Carphone Warehouse CPW.L and entrepreneur Richard Branson's Virgin Group have entered exclusive talks with French telecoms company Numericable NUME.PA to sell Virgin Mobile France, their joint venture mobile virtual network operator, for an enterprise value of 325 million euros ($446 million), Carphone and Numericable said on Friday.

-Carphone, Europe's biggest independent mobile phone retailer which on Thursday announced plans for an all-share merger with Dixons Retail, Europe's second-biggest electricals retailer, owns 46 percent of Virgin Mobile France's holding company Omer Telecom Ltd.
+Carphone, Europe's biggest independent mobile phone retailer which on Thursday announced plans for an all-share merger with Dixons Retail DXNS.L, Europe's second-biggest electricals retailer, owns 46 percent of Virgin Mobile France's holding company Omer Telecom Ltd.

-Branson's Virgin Group also owns 46 percent with the balance held by management.
+Branson's Virgin Group (VABB.PK) also owns 46 percent with the balance held by management.

 Carphone said the shareholders had entered into an exclusivity agreement with Numericable regarding the proposed sale.